Why Choose Cedars-Sinai Marina del Rey Hospital for Plantar Fasciitis Treatment?

-Plantar fasciitis is painful foot condition that, if left untreated, can lead to serious problems.
-At Marina Del Rey Hospital, our team of specialists are experienced in diagnosing and treating plantar fasciitis.
+Plantar fasciitis is a painful foot condition that, if left untreated, can lead to serious problems.
+At Cedars-Sinai Marina del Rey Hospital, our team of specialists is experienced in diagnosing and treating plantar fasciitis.
 Call us today to get back on your feet!

 Plantar fasciitis is characterized by the inflammation of the plantar fascia, the thin ligament that connects your heel to your toes and acts as a shock absorbent to the arch of your foot.
 Plantar fasciitis makes it very painful to walk or move your foot.

 Plantar fasciitis is not always easy to treat, merely because the causes can vary widely.
 Rest, wearing the right shoes, and icing the affected area can all be helpful ways to remedy plantar fasciitis.
 However, if symptoms do not go away after using these methods, there are some medical treatments you may want to consider with your doctor:

 - Surgery – only as a last resort, if other treatments are not effective